Sceptre/sceptre-resolver-template/CONTRIBUTING.md

 2. Clone your fork locally
 3. Create a branch for local development
 4. Install dependencies (i.e. poetry install)
-5. Make your changes.
+5. Update the [pyproject.toml](pyproject.toml) file with information specific to the project.
+Refer to the [poetry documentation](https://python-poetry.org/docs/pyproject/) for a reference to the configurations.
+6. Add source code and tests for the project.
-5. When you're done making changes, check that your changes pass [linting](#Linting), [unit tests](#Unit-Tests) and have sufficient coverage.
+7. When you're done making changes, check that your changes pass [linting](#Linting), [unit tests](#Unit-Tests) and have sufficient coverage.
-6. Submit a pull request through the GitHub website.
+8. Submit a pull request through the GitHub website.